Peri/menopause and Weight Gain

-Weight gain during peri-menopause is common.
+Weight gain during perimenopause is common.
 And even if you don’t gain weight, you may find yourself experiencing a change in body shape and a shift in where you hold fat on your body.
-Many women find that their waistline starts to expand and they become more apple shaped, holding more fat around their middle.
+Many women find that their waistline starts to expand and they become more apple-shaped, holding more fat around their middle.
 Research has shown that these changes are rapidly accelerated during peri-menopause.

 Increased fat around the abdomen has been associated with an increased risk of type 2 diabetes, heart disease and certain cancers including breast and bowel cancers.

 There is more than one theory behind weight gain and menopause.
-The most accepted hypotheses are that a change in body fat distribution is due to a fall in oestrogen levels and general weight gain is a symptom of aging.
+The most accepted hypotheses are that a change in body fat distribution is due to a fall in oestrogen levels and general weight gain is a symptom of ageing.

-My resent master’s dissertation was on this very topic…I spent the best part of a year researching and reading the most recent scientific literature on why it happens and what you can do about it.
+My recent master’s dissertation was on this very topic…I spent the best part of a year researching and reading the most recent scientific literature on why it happens and what you can do about it.

 What is known is that your metabolism also slows down and loss of lean muscle is increased.